Sandeepsuresh1998/sandeepsuresh1998.github.io/README.md

 1. Set `draft = false` in the post's front matter.
 2. Commit your changes to your Git repository.
 3. Push the changes to your hosting platform (e.g., GitHub Pages).

-## Example Post Front Matter

-Here's an example of a more detailed front matter for a post: